 4. An Extra Thick Yoga Mat For Sensitive Joints

 Your elbows, knees, and other sensitive joints will grow more accustomed to the poses the longer you practice, but in the meantime, it's important to protect them from the hard floor.
 The HemingWeigh high-density yoga mat is unique because it offers a full half-inch of thick foam padding.
 This works to cushion your body, but it also helps to create a non-slip surface and optimal grip against the floor.
 It's long and wide enough to accommodate all sizes of yogis, and it comes with a free elastic carrying strap for easy travel.
 If you don't love the pink, you can also get it in black, blue, purple, red, teal, or green.
-Just take this reviewer's word for it: "When everyone else at yoga has to have a blanket under their knees, I don't."

-5. A Sustainable Yoga Mat That Fully Embraces The Lifestyle
+5. A Splurge-Worthy Sustainable Mat

-With over 2,000 rave reviews, the Jade Harmony yoga mat is easily one of the most popular options for all different types of yogis.
+With over 2,000 rave Amazon reviews, the Jade Harmony yoga mat is easily one of the most popular options for all different types of yogis.
 Buyers call it an "awesome mat for beginners or masters" because it's "thick, durable, sticky, comfortable," and most importantly, "well worth the investment."
 This mat also one of the few options that helps you live the yogic principle of Ahimsa — meaning to "do no harm."
 It's made entirely in the U.S. using only natural rubber, which is a renewable resource that contains no synthetic plastics.
 As a result, it's grippy and supportive (but also non-toxic and eco-friendly, too).
 Thanks to JadeYoga's partnership with Trees for the Future, they plant a new tree for every mat that's sold.
 This one's available in 13 colors, three sizes, and two thickness levels.

 One of the main reasons I love yoga is that it's one of the few disciplines that encourages you to use props to enhance and deepen your practice.
-Most studios provide them, but to get the full experience in the comfort of your own home, there's the Sivan Health and Fitness Set.
+Most studios provide them, but to get the full experience in the comfort of your own home, there's the Sivan health and fitness set.
 It comes with a non-slip, extra thick mat, two foam blocks, a strap, and two different sized of towels.
 These help you to practice without pain, stretch further without losing your balance, and move deeper into poses without injury.
 The set is available in multiple color options, and reviewers say it's "worth so much more than it costs" since it comes with "everything [you need] to get started with yoga."